 Whistles and Horns—These are useful when paddlers are within sight but not near enough for voice communication.
 They're inexpensive, easy to carry and use—and they're effective both day and night.
 Many paddlers consider whistles and horns to be standard paddling gear.

-Flashlights and Strobes—Flashlights and strobes can be used to attract the attention of other paddlers and other vessels, especially in low-light situations.
+Safety Lights and Strobes—Lights and strobes can be used to attract the attention of other paddlers and other vessels, especially in low-light situations.
 They can also be used to send specific messages (Morse code).

 Signal Mirrors—Signal mirrors are best for situations when assistance is needed from farther away.
 They are easy to carry and easy to use, but are effective only during the day when the weather is clear.